wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-enable-diagnostic-log.md

 	ms.date="10/20/2015"
 	wacn.date=""/>

-# Enable diagnostics logging for web apps in Azure Websites
+# Enable diagnostics logging for web apps in Azure

 ## Overview

-Azure provides built-in diagnostics to assist with debugging an [Azure Websites web app](/documentation/services/web-sites/).
+Azure provides built-in diagnostics to assist with debugging an [Azure web app](/documentation/services/web-sites/).
 In this article you'll learn how to enable diagnostic logging and add instrumentation to your application, as well as how to access the information logged by Azure.

-This article uses the [Azure Management Portal](https://manage.windowsazure.cn/), Azure PowerShell, and the Azure Command-Line Interface (Azure CLI) to work with diagnostic logs.
+This article uses the [Azure Management Portal](https://manage.windowsazure.cn), Azure PowerShell, and the Azure Command-Line Interface (Azure CLI) to work with diagnostic logs.
 For information on working with diagnostic logs using Visual Studio, see [Troubleshooting Azure in Visual Studio](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio).
 ##Table of Contents##

 - [What is: Web Site diagnostics?](#whatisdiag)